- Introduction

 =FILTER('Sales Data'!A:C,'Sales Data'!B:B="East")

-This formula will filter the data in columns A-C of the “Sales Data” sheet to show only the rows where the value in column B (Region) is “East”.
+This formula filters the data in columns A–C of the “Sales Data” sheet to show only the rows where the value in column B (Region) is “East”.

 Based on the example, the “East Sales” sheet will show the sales data for products in the East region.
 The content of the “East Sales” sheet should look like this: